 Deadlines and Relevant Dates

 Online applications must be submitted by 5 p.m.
-EST on May 31, 2019.
+EST on March 31, 2020.
 Please note that it may take up to three months for a decision to be made on your grant application.
-Grants will be disbursed during the second quarter of 2019.
+Grants will be disbursed during the third quarter of 2020.

 Who is Eligible to Apply?